ZurichMedTech/model-intelligence/docs/creating-a-plugin/defining-settings.md

 ## Creating a Basic Settings Component

-Basic settings components inherit from `TreeItem` and provide a property panel:
+Basic settings components inherit from `TreeItem` and provide a Form Views:

 ```python
 class GridSettings(TreeItem):